UN office in west Afghanistan comes under fire; guard killed

-KABUL, Afghanistan (AP) — A U.N. office in western Afghanistan came under fire on Friday and one of its guards was killed as the Taliban and Afghan forces waged fierce battles in the area, the United Nations said.
+KABUL, Afghanistan (AP) — A U.N. office in western Afghanistan came under fire Friday and one of its guards was killed as the Taliban and Afghan forces waged fierce battles in the area, the United Nations said.

 The clashes were taking place in the district of Guzara in Herat province, about 10 kilometers (6 miles), from the Herat provincial capital.
 It wasn’t immediately clear which side was responsible for the fire that hit the U.N. office.

-Fighting has intensified across Afghanistan as the last U.S. and NATO troops complete their pullout.
-The Taliban have overrun dozens of districts and seized several strategic border crossings.
+Fighting has intensified across Afghanistan as the last U.S. and NATO troops complete their pullout from the war-torn country.
+In the past months, the Taliban have overrun dozens of districts and seized several strategic border crossings.

-Deborah Lyons, the U.N. special representative for Afghanistan, called the incident deplorable and said the U.N. was in touch with both sides in the conflict to determine how the office came under fire and by whom.
+Deborah Lyons, the U.N. special representative for Afghanistan, called the attack deplorable and said the U.N. was in touch with both sides in the conflict to determine how the office came under fire and by whom.

 “The perpetrators of this attack must be identified and brought to account,” she said.
 “The U.N. is urgently seeking to establish a full picture about the attack and for this purpose is in contact with the relevant parties.”